 ii.
 Unless otherwise indicated in the tables, the compatibility category or identification of health and safety significance applies to the entire section of the Part.
 See, for example, the table for 10 CFR Part 20, Section 20.2003, where individual paragraphs are assigned different components.

 2. The Program Element Table is divided into three columns.
 These columns are: Program Element; Required For; and Comments.
 As directed by the Commission in Staff Requirements Memorandum, SECY-93-349-Draft Policy Statement for Agreement State Adequacy and Compatibility, dated April 21, 1994, the program elements identified in the table are consistent with the common and non-common performance indicators identified in Management Directive 5.6, “Integrated Materials Performance Evaluation Program (IMPEP).”
-Staff should use Management Directive 5.6 along with other IMPEP guidance document in the review of these program elements.
+Staff should use Management Directive 5.6 along with other IMPEP guidance documents in the review of these program elements.

 a.
-The Program Element column describes the program element.
+The “Program Element” column describes the program element.

 b.
-The Required For column provides whether the program element is required for purposes of adequacy or compatibility.
+The “Required For” column provides whether the program element is required for purposes of adequacy or compatibility.

 c.
-The Comment column contains the rationale and supporting information as to why a program element was designated as being required for either compatibility or adequacy.
+The “Comment” column contains the rationale and supporting information as to why a program element was designated as being required for either compatibility or adequacy.

 C. Reviews